Updated June 12, 2023

-- Project management more seemingly is a collaborative effort than a one-member’s show.
+- Project management is more seemingly a collaborative effort than a one-member show.
 Teamwork and team understanding is very much the crux of project management, and project managers must be able to understand this fact in order to conduct and execute a successful project.

 Understanding Project Management Certifications